What is a running head?

-- Do position your running head flush left in the header.
+1. Do position your running head flush left in the header—all the way to the left margin.
 The page numbers go flush right.

-- Don’t just use the first few words of your title by default.
+5. Don’t just use the first few words of your title by default.
 The first few words often make a great running head, but not always.
-Pick the best words to communicate your key idea:
+Pick the best words to communicate your key idea.

 How to insert a running head in MS Word

-- On page 1, type “Running head:” (note the colon!) followed by your running head in all caps.
+On page 1, type “Running head:” (note the colon!) followed by your running head in all caps.
 You want the text to be positioned on the left side of the page.
-If you wrote a paper entitled “Editarians Resources as a Pathway to Nirvana,” your running head on the first page would look like this:
+If the title of your paper was “Editarians Resources as a Pathway to Nirvana,” your running head on the first page would look like this: